Notts Outlaws play their first away fixture in this season’s Royal London One-Day Cup on Thursday.

 In 2000 Giles Haywood moved north to join Notts from Sussex but he only made five List-A appearances for the Outlaws before being released.

-Last month James Taylor (pictured) ‘guested’ for Sussex in their tour match against Australia.
+In 2013 James Taylor guested for Sussex in their tour match against Australia.
 Taylor, on stand-by should he be needed to replace injury-doubt Kevin Pietersen for the Third Test match, made an impressive 121 not out.